 When submitting postcodes to freethepostcode.org you should not use copyrighted sources to find the location, though this should not be an issue when using iFreeThePostcode as you will be using the iPhone’s GPS.
 You also need to take the postcode from a non-copyrighted source.
 The ideal scenario is when visiting a pub or restaurant, you can take a look at their menu or ask the staff for the postcode and submit it from that.
 You should not use an online directory such as Google Maps or Yell.

 I’ve now released the source code of iFreeThePostcode.
-The code for version 1.1 should be identical to what is on the App Store.
 If you have problems with the app then let me know and I’ll try to sort them out.
-At the moment I’m not planning on doing a new release any time soon, unless someone comes up with any major bugs, here’s the buglist so far:
+At the moment I’m not planning on doing a new release any time soon, unless someone comes up with any major bugs.